NexPlayer/Android-SDK/advanced.md

 The primary interface to the `NexALFactory`.

-`NexALFactory` handles codecs and renderer selection for the `NexPlayer`™ SDK starting from `NexPlayer`™ SDK version 6.0.
-To use the `NexPlayer`™ SDK, the application must create an instance of the `NexALFactory` class (supplied as part of the `NexPlayer`™ SDK).
+`NexALFactory` handles codecs and renderer selection for the `NexPlayer` SDK starting from `NexPlayer` SDK version 6.0.
+To use the `NexPlayer` SDK, the application must create an instance of the `NexALFactory` class (supplied as part of the `NexPlayer` SDK).

 In addition, an application must also do the following:

-1. Create an instance of `NexPlayer` ™ and an instance of `NexALFactory` and set the codec usage policy.
+1. Create an instance of `NexPlayer`  and an instance of `NexALFactory` and set the codec usage policy.

  	```java
 		mNexPlayer = new NexPlayer();